Separation Related Resources

 NYPL databases for career/job search available from home

-Career Cruising: résumé samples, career guides, assessments to discover your transferable skills, your learning styles, and to access college and scholarship information.
+Career Cruising: resume samples, career guides, assessments to discover your transferable skills, your learning styles, and to access college and scholarship information.

-Lynda.com: video training tutorials in various skills: Microsoft, Adobe, HTML, résumés, salary negotiation, interviewing skills, business writing, and more.
+Lynda.com: video training tutorials in various skills: Microsoft, Adobe, HTML, resumes, salary negotiation, interviewing skills, business writing, and more.

-Learning Express: online tutorials, practice tests, and e-books to help patrons of all ages in job search and workplace skills improvement; skill-building in reading, writing, math, and basic science; career certification; licensure exam prep; college and grad school entrance test prep; GED® test prep; and more.
+Learning Express: online tutorials, practice tests, and e-books to help patrons of all ages in job search and workplace skills improvement, skill-building in reading, writing, math, and basic science, career certification, licensure exam prep, college and grad school entrance test prep, GED® test prep, and more.

 Career and Job Search Seminars